- Ph.D., *Joint doctoral program in Drama and Theatre, University of California Irvine and San Diego

 Professional and Academic Experience

-Jaye Austin Williams, Assistant Professor and C. Graydon and Mary E. Rogers Faculty Fellow, is a director, playwright, actor, teacher, writer and consultant whose work has appeared on and off Broadway and regionally over the past thirty years.
-A specialist in the melding of drama theory & performance with critical Black studies, Professor Williams travels internationally, lecturing and teaching interdisciplinary seminars on the analysis of structural racism(s) and their myriad performances, both subtle and overt, in modernity.
-Her current research focus is on Black dramatists' treatments of these performed antagonisms.
+Jaye Austin Williams is a scholar, director, playwright, actor, teacher, writer and consultant whose work has appeared on and off Broadway and regionally over the past thirty years.
+A specialist in the melding of drama theory, cinema and performance with Critical Black Studies, Professor Williams travels internationally and around the U.S. lecturing and teaching interdisciplinary seminars on the analysis of structural racism(s) -- in particular, antiblackness -- and their myriad performances, both subtle and overt, in modernity.
+Her current research focuses on these performed antagonisms as they are represented and/or perpetrated in and by cinema and drama.

 Teaching and Research

-"On the Table: Crumbs of Freedom and Fugitivity – A 21st Century (re)reading of Crumbs from the Table of Joy," in A Critical Companion to Lynn Nottage, Jocelyn L. Buckner, Ed., Routledge, June 2016.
+“On the Table: Crumbs of Freedom and Fugitivity - A Twenty-First Century (re) Reading of Crumbs from the Table of Joy,” A Critical Companion to Lynn Nottage, Jocelyn L. Buckner, Ed., Routledge, Abingdon, Oxon, 2016.

 "Apollo Theatre," Oxford Bibliographies, Oxford University Press, July 2016.